 Glasgow: Day 6

-Plan of the Day: Take the train to Glasgow, enjoy the Willow Tea Room exhibit at the Kelvingrove Museum, enjoy “High Tea” at the The Willow Tea Room and return to Edinburgh to the find a pub for dinner.
+Plan of the Day: Take the train to Glasgow, enjoy the Willow Tea Room exhibit at the Kelvingrove Museum, enjoy “High Tea” at the The Willow Tea Room and return to Edinburgh to find a pub for dinner.

 Getting to Glasgow